autocontracts/permissioned-blocks/whitepaper.md

 The capabilites are stored on the smart contract as a hash map of the user's blockchain account.
 The capabilities are permission to access the statechain and to execute specified smart contract functions.

 The statechain is encrypted using a shared contract key.
 The contract key is boxed using the public key of the person being granted a capability and stored at an IPFS address that only they can access.

-<b>Note:</b> A naive approach would be to only encrypt the satatechain without access controls.
-This approach however is vulnerable to the information that would be public for all to see, being decrypted by brute force.
-For the same reason firewalls are employed today in computer networks, a better approach is to design a security model that limits access to the information being protected.

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">